Physical Activity Guidelines For The General Population

 Moderate Activity vs Vigorous Activity

-Moderate activity raises the heart rate, makes you breathe faster and makes you sweat.
+Moderate activity raises the heart rate, makes you breathe faster and you begin to sweat.
 It is difficult to sing at this level of intensity.
+An example would be a brisk walk.

 Vigorous activity makes you breathe hard and fast.
 It is difficult to say a few words without pausing for breath.